Old (Starflyer 59 album)

 Old is the seventh studio album by alternative rock band Starflyer 59.
 It was released on May 20, 2003 by Tooth & Nail Records.
-Developed as a concept album (like previous studio album Leave Here a Stranger), Old examines themes surrounding aging and marital infidelity.
-Featuring Aaron Sprinkle as co-producer, Old reintroduces some alternative rock elements as found on Starflyer 59's earlier albums.
+Developed as a concept album (like previous studio album Leave Here a Stranger), Old examines themes such as aging and mortality, difficulty in the music industry, and cultural issues regarding marital infidelity and increasing rates of divorce.

+Old Demos, the fifth EP album by Starflyer 59, was released in 2003 by Velvet Blue Music.
+It was available via mail order for purchasers of Old, where it features early versions of three tracks.